observability-lab-cse/observability-lab-workshop/04-custom-metrics/README.md

 ## Conclusion

-In this section we added custom metrics to our .NET application and learned how to visualize them in Application Insights.
-OpenTelemetry allows you to add similar metrics to applications written in other languages.
-Although we won't go into the details here, this [page](https://opentelemetry.io/docs/instrumentation/java/manual/#metrics) provides useful details on how you can add custom metrics to our Java application. 🔎

 > **📌 Pick up the pieces 📌**
 >
 > If you didn't manage to make all the code changes needed for custom metrics and would like to see it all work, don't worry!
-Check out the [main branch](https://github.com/observability-lab-cse/observability-lab) to see the ready solution.
+Check out the [main branch](https://github.com/observability-lab-cse/observability-lab) to see the ready solution. -->

 ## Navigation